EmekaOnyea001/DSA-BOOTCAMP/README.md

 Over 654 employees earn below 90,000 dollar in all the regions, while a total number of 292 employees earns 90,000 and above.

-**DATA VISUALIZATION**

-I created a strategic interactive report to communicate effectively this insights generated to management and all stakeholder(s) of the business by taking into consideration the techniques and steps involved in data visualization.

-To interact with the strategic report click the link below .